knative/eventing/test/README.md

 need to create a Secret in your `default` Namespace called `kn-eventing-test-pull-secret` with the Docker login credentials.
-This Secret will then be copied into any new Namespace that is created by the testing infrastructure, and linked to any ServiceAccount created as a imagePulLSecret.
+This Secret will then be copied into any new Namespace that is created by the testing infrastructure, and linked to any ServiceAccount created as a imagePullSecret.
 Note: some tests will use the `knative-eventing-injection` label to automatically create new ServiceAccounts in some Namespaces, this feature does not yet support private registries.
 See